Drone Laws in Austria

 Note: Austria classifies drones by joules of kinetic energy, which is a measurement that includes both weight and speed.
-So long as you follow the requirements detailed in the bullets below you should be fine, but if you’d like to learn more about jules you can read about them in this article.
+So long as you follow the requirements detailed in the bullets below you should be fine, but if you’d like to learn more about the rules you can read about them in this article.

 Here are the permit requirements for flying a drone in Austria:

 - A permit is not required to fly a toy drone.
 A toy drone in Austria is defined as “up to 79 joules kinetic energy, which corresponds to a weight of approximately .55 lbs (250 grams), at an operating height of 98 feet (30 meters).”